ZhengYeah/TraCS/README.md

 Implementation tested corrected; see directory `tests/` for the testing code.

-There may be some warnings or errors in running the code for discrete spaces, generally due to the random trajectory generator generating wired trajectories, i.e. $\tau_i$ and $\tau_{i+1}$ share the same value.
+There may be division by zero warnings or errors in running the code for discrete spaces, generally due to the random trajectory generator generating wired trajectories.
-When this happens, you can try to run the code again.
+When this happens, you can run the code again.